biancammoreno/biancammoreno.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: INRIA and EDF R&D. Contact me at bianca.marin-moreno_at_inria.fr.
+subtitle: PhD student at INRIA and EDF R&D. Contact me at bianca.marin-moreno_at_inria.fr.

 profile:
   align: right